-All-Rounders are effecient in diving Pokemon in the backlines and bursting them down.
+All-Rounders are efficient in diving Pokemon in the backlines and bursting them down.
 Aim for squishy Attackers or Supporters first since they are most likely positioned behind the rest of their team.
-Taking out the enemy's damage dealers or supports first is key to winning teamfights and securing objectives.
+Taking out the enemy's damage dealers or supports first is key to winning team fights and securing objectives.

 True to their nature, All-Rounders can practically pursue any lane they want.
-However, it is advised to only take a lane for the purpose of filling in for a role that is absent.
+However, it is advised to only take a lane to fill in for an absent role.

 Most All-Rounder moves early on are focused on dealing damage.
 You can use them to help your teammates farm while also taking the bulk of the damage when a defender is not around.
 Partnering with an Attacker is good if you want to make offensive plays and can also make fighting Rotom much easier.